drPeteD/pyenv-setup/README.md

 pip install --upgrade pip
 ```
 ___
 #View the installed modules
-## Make sure that gtfsgenerator-cmd-proj is among the list of installed modules
++Ensure that gtfsgenerator-cmd-proj is among the list of installed modules
 ```
 pip list
 ```
 ___
 #Run the project
 `module-name-cmd-proj -h` or
 `python -m /path/to/project/module`
 ___
 #Set up Pycharm
 ##Ref: [adding-existing-virtual-environment](https://www.jetbrains.com/pycharm/help/adding-existing-virtual-environment.html)
 1. Pycharm > Preferences > Project Interpreter
 2. In the drop-down list, choose **Add local**
 3. Select the Python Interpreter using the following path (symlink python will point to the current python)
 	1.  `~/.pyenv/versions/module-name-virtual-env-3.`